 How MarketMuse calculates keyword difficulty

-The formula includes:
+Their formula includes:

-• Topical Authority.
-How deeply you’ve covered a specific topic and how well your pages on that topic perform
+• Topical authority: How deeply you’ve covered a specific topic and how well your pages on that topic perform

-• Competitive Advantage.
-How likely you are to succeed at ranking for a keyword based on your site’s unique situation (your personalized difficulty)
+• Competitive advantage: How likely you are to succeed at ranking for a keyword based on your site’s unique situation (your personalized difficulty)

 (Image: MarketMuse)

 So a website that regularly publishes high-performing content on a cluster of topics/keywords will have a higher competitive advantage and a lower personalized difficulty rating.
-Think of how easy it would be for Semrush to rank for “keyword research” vs. a site with barely any history covering that search term.

-Ultimately, the real difficulty score is relative to your website.
 Likewise, the level of effort required to rank will depend on both your authority (domain, page, and topic) and your site’s unique advantage (keywords you currently rank for and niche expertise).

 How to check your potential to rank (+ recommended tools)